Wednesday, 30 July 2025

 This pair would double back,

-Reflect so uncertainly in the water.
+Reflecting in the uncertain water.

-How tentatively they seek a path.
+How tentatively they navigate each other.

 At times, we are quiet and that's fine.